 Ms. Heller advises clients on income, gift and estate tax planning, trust administration and charitable giving.
 She counsels clients on business succession planning, including on issues that arise in connection with M&A and corporate finance transactions.
 She has extensive experience advising family offices and working with international families making inbound U.S. investments and U.S. families with holdings abroad.

 She is an adjunct professor at the New York University School of Law, where she has taught Income Taxation of Trusts and Estates since 2009 and will teach International Estate Planning beginning in the next academic year.

-Ms. Heller has been recognized as a leading lawyer nationally in Chambers USA and Chambers High Net Worth.
-She also has been named to The Best Lawyers in America and as a Euromoney Leading Woman in Business Law and has been recognized by The American Lawyer and Legal Week as a member of the Private Client Global Elite.
+Ms. Heller has been cited as a leading lawyer nationally in Chambers USA and Chambers High Net Worth.
+She also has been named as a Euromoney Leading Woman in Business Law and has been recognized by The American Lawyer and Legal Week as a member of the Private Client Global Elite.